andycasey/todo/list.md

 - [X] Send HE and Scl data to Anna
 - sick:
   - [ ] tasdfas
-  - [ ] Finish (normalised) Solar analysis section in paper
   - [ ] Allow for different permutations of channels/observations, etc
+  - [ ] Docs: overview of model caching process
+  - [ ] Docs: caching a model
+  - [ ] Docs: analyzing the sun
+  - [ ] Download repository for models
+  - [ ] Upload AMBRE GES grid for sick download function
+  - [ ] Docs: run the analysis of the sun
+  - [ ] Docs: run an analysis of SEGUE spectra
+  - [ ] Put document in A&A format
+  - [ ] Upload documentation script
+  - [ ] Put google analytics on docs pages
+  - [ ] Analytics: off/on, announce via logging
+  - [ ] Docs: analytics.
+When, why and how
+  - [ ] Docs: the command line function
-  - [ ] Documentation for: Models API
+  - [X] Documentation for: Models API
-  - [ ] Update specutils to be consistent with future astropy.specutils
+  - [X] Update specutils to be consistent with future astropy.specutils
+  - [X] Refactor to check documentation, consistency of names (e.g. dimensions -> parameters)
-  - [ ] Update text to focus on ease-of-use and fast results.
+  - [X] Update text to focus on ease-of-use and fast results.
+  - [X] Finish (normalised) Solar analysis section in paper
+  - [X] More human-readable printouts for posteriors
-  - [ ] Show ML value in chains and corner
+  - [X] Show ML value in chains and corner
+  - [X] fuck it: export a chi-sq value!
   - [X] Analyse GIRAFFE benchmark spectra
   - [X] Finish text for GC/OC analysis
   - [X] Make new plots with updated GC analysis